<< Yesterday

 1955 In Three-I League action, Keokuk Kernels' hurler Mudcat Grant hits three home runs in consecutive innings.
 During his 14-year major league career with seven teams, the right-hander from Lacoochee (FL) will go yard six times.

-1961 Appearing as a pinch-hitter, Julio Becquer blasts a two-out ninth-inning grand slam, giving the Twins a dramatic 6-4 walk-off win over the White Sox in the first game of a doubleheader at Metropolitan Stadium.
+1961 Appearing as a pinch-hitter for Bill Tuttle, Julio Becquer blasts a two-out ninth-inning grand slam into the right-field seats, giving the Twins a dramatic 6-4 walk-off win over the White Sox in the first game of a doubleheader at Metropolitan Stadium.
 Minnesota sweeps the twin bill when Harmon Killebrew's only career inside-the-park homer is the difference in the team's 4-2 victory in the nightcap.

 1964 A's left fielder Manny Jimenez, who didn't homer in 1963, connects for three, accounting for five of the team's runs in a 6-6 tie with the Orioles.
 A special Baltimore curfew allows the fireworks to occur, suspending the game after nine innings.